hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 RQ2: How do popular open source projects cite their codes of conduct?

-RQ3: How reliably can codes of conduct be programatically identified?
+RQ3: How reliably can codes of conduct be programmatically identified?

 ## Methodology

 ### Data Source

 The study used data from GitHub.com.
 GitHub is a collaborative software service that provides hosting for source code management and version control.
 Because it facilitates collaborative development in a transparent environment, GitHub is a popular host for open source projects.
 Hence, GitHub was a good source of data for the study.
-There are several projects that have colleted GitHub data into datasets to faciliate research.
-However, they are typically focused on transactional events (commits, comments, etc.) and only provide a snapshop of a certain point in time.
+There are several projects that have collected GitHub data into datasets to facilitate research.
+However, they are typically focused on transactional events (commits, comments, etc.) and only provide a snapshot of a certain point in time.
 Given that some software repositories change very rapidly, existing datasets become outdated very quickly.
-We therefore chose to use GitHub's API for the study to directly query the serivce's live data.
+We therefore chose to use GitHub's API for the study to directly query the service's live data.

 GitHub's API provides an interface to most of the service's functions.
 For this study in particular, we required the ability to search GitHub repositories for specific text in files or file names.
 GitHub's Search API (https://docs.github.com/en/free-pro-team@latest/rest/reference/search) provided this functionality.
 The Search API returns JSON results with a listing of files that match the query.
 For example, submitting the query "code of conduct" in:file repo:microsoft/test" will return all files in the microsoft/test repository that contain the text "code of conduct."
 GitHub's API also provides the ability to search for files by filename.